 The new location also brings with it new clientele, with the bar announcing that it will continue to play some of the football matches Michael Collins was known for showing.

-As it stands, the bar is set to open in June, and thanks to the terrace, it should be well equipped for any changes to Belgium’s coronavirus fighting rules, allowing terraces to reopen from 8 May.
+Thanks to the terrace, the bar should be well equipped for any changes to Belgium’s coronavirus fighting rules, allowing terraces to reopen from 8 May.
 “This will be the biggest spot we have, with a good-sized terrace which we thought was important in the current situation,” Van Roy added.

 However, the new bar isn’t the only task ahead of the brewery, which just started work on a new brewery in Anderlecht.